What the f.a.q.

 How do we book?

 A deposit of $1,000 is required to reserve your date and the final balance is due 7 days after your wedding.
 You can pay by check or by credit card and an online invoice.

 How many photos do we get?

 Most 8 hour weddings yield 900 photos but longer days or having a 2nd photographer will give you more.
 1,000+ is typical for 9 hours with a 2nd shooter.

 Yes!
 Every single one!
-I do all of my own editing and only take 4 or 5 weddings per month to maintain my editing schedule.
 Each photo is edited to enhance the subject and emotion while remaining true to a natural editing style.
 Photos are crisp, colorful, clean and sharp with an elegant and traditional editing style.

 How do we get our photos?